WICG/close-watcher/README.md

 - Discourage platform-specific code for handling modal close signals, by providing an API that abstracts away the differences.

-- Allow future platforms to introduce new close signals (e.g., a "swipe away" gesture), such that code written against the API proposed here automatically works on such platforms.
+- Allow future platforms to introduce new close signals (e.g., the introduction of the swipe-from-the-sides dismiss gesture in Android 10), such that code written against the API proposed here automatically works on such platforms.

 - Prevent abuse that traps the user on a given history state by disabling the back button's ability to actually navigate backward in history.